5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### EFI How To
 0. Download the EFI Folder from the `Releases` Section on the right and unpack it
-1. Read "Preparations" Section first
-2. Rename the config file of your choice to "config.plist"
+1. Open config.plist and follow the instructions given in the "Preparation" Section
-3. Mount the EFI
+2. Mount the EFI
-4. Replace EFI Folder
+3. Replace EFI Folder
-5. Restart
+4. Restart
-6. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar and select "Clean NVRAM")
+5. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar and select "Clean NVRAM")
-7. Reboot again
+6. Reboot
-8. Select macOS to boot.
-It's currently configured for running macOS Mojave/Catalina but there's an extra config file for running Monterey included.
-If you want to run Big Sur, use the default config, change `SystemProductName` to `MacBookPro11,1` and `csr-active-config` value accordingly.
+7. Select macOS to boot.
+It's currently configured for running macOS Mojave up to Monterey.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com.
 </details>
 <details>
 <summary><strong>BIOS Settings</strong></summary>